kunaldalmia/modern-python-3-bootcamp/README.md

 # modern-python-3-bootcamp
-This is a repo for my codings.
+This is a repository for my codings.